mikegcoleman/hybrid-workshop/pwd_readme.md

 	![](./images/linux75.png)

-- When you see the Windows flag all the subsequent instructions should be completed in your Windows cosnsole.
+- When you see the Windows flag all the subsequent instructions should be completed in your Windows console

 	![](./images/windows75.png)

 ## <a name="task1"></a>Task 1: Configure the Docker EE Cluster

-The Play with Docker (PWD) environment is almost completely setup, but before we can begin the labs we need to do two more steps.
+The Play with Docker (PWD) environment is almost completely set up, but before we can begin the labs, we need to do two more steps.
 First we'll add a Windows node to the cluster, and then we'll create two repositories on the DTR server.
+(The Linux worker node is already added to the cluster)

 ### <a name="task 1.1"></a>Task 1.1: Accessing PWD

-1. Navigate in your web browswer to [the PWD environment sign-in page](https://goto.docker.com/2017PWDonMicrosoftAzure_MTALP.html)
+1. Navigate in your web browser to [the PWD environment sign-in page](https://goto.docker.com/2017PWDonMicrosoftAzure_MTALP.html)

 	> **Note**: You might want to right click the above link and open it in a new tab or window